The Amityville Horror (1979)

 The house of their dreams becomes a terrifying disaster when they discover more terrifying secrets about their house and experience all sorts of terrifying moments there.

-A film based on a true story.
+Bottom line is that this is based on a true story although the movie version fabricates alot on what the real family has discussed on what went on there.
 Very well done although critics say otherwise as probably because alot of people didn't believe that this really happened.
 There are many effective scene's throughout this story with good moments on the possessions and the hauntings too.
 It seems heartwarming at first when the family moves in and then slowly turns into a nightmare with a possessed man in the house keeping you on your feet to watch every move he makes.

 The book by Jay Anson is more detailed and scarier too.